m-a-h-e/m-a-h-e.github.io/deep_q_networks.md

   - state to vector of Q values related to all actions, or
   - state and action to scalar Q(s, a) value

+## Basic DQN Algorithm

+1. Execute a policy step and store the experienced data-point $$[s, a, r, s']$$ in an experience buffer.
+2. Sample a batch of unconnected experience data-points from the experience buffer and use it to optimize (train) the policy network.

+The fact, that - to optimize the policy - the experienced data is not used directly, but through sampling of unconnected data batches from an experience buffer, stabilizes the policy network behavior and the policy learning process.

 ## Double DQN Architecture

 [Deep Reinforcement Learning with Double Q-learning (Google DeepMind)](https://arxiv.org/pdf/1509.06461.pdf)